Safety and health programs

 Each operating site has an emergency warning system consisting of a series of air horn alarms to alert our personnel of potential emergencies at the site.
 These alarms are tested weekly, usually on the same day and time each week.

 Unless instructed otherwise, here are some guidelines to follow during an emergency in the community:

 - Go or stay indoors.

-- Listen to the radio for further instructions and until the official “all clear” has been issued.
+- Tune into the radio, community information telephone lines or our company website/Facebook pages (where available) for further instructions and until the official “all clear” has been issued.